browzwear/vs-api-documentation/docs/Asset-Management/Colors.md

 <br/>

 ### Result
-JSON object as string that represent a list of color objects within the given library.<br> see <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v1.0/color/color.json" target="_blank">schema</a>.
+JSON object as a string that represent a list of color objects within the given library.<br> see <a href="https://gitlab.com/browzwear/share/open-platform/client-api/-/blob/master/BWPlugin/schema/api/v1.0/color/color.json" target="_blank">schema</a>.